 Meet all FINRA/SEC requirements, protect data with tamper-proof WORM (write once, read many) storage, data downloads to meet audit requests including full audit support and attestation letters, monitor outbound email for protection of intellectual property, enforce legal holds and protect privileged communications.

-Secure Email Archive is a highly flexible and scalable platform option to the Secure Email service.
+Email Archive is a highly flexible and scalable cloud-based option for EarthLink 365+, Hosted Exchange, Dedicated Exchange and Dedicated Zimbra email services.
 EarthLink understands the requirements for government and industry regulations for archiving and will assist with defining configurations to ensure compliance as well as defining rules of engagement for employees, partners, clients, investor and the general public.

 There is often confusion between a data archive and a backup.
-A classic backup application takes periodic images of active data in order to provide a method of recovering records that have been deleted or destroyed.
+A typical backup application takes snapshot images of active data in order to provide a method of recovering records that have been deleted or destroyed.
 Most backups are retained only for a few days or weeks as later backup images supersede previous versions.

-Essentially, a backup is designed as a short-term insurance policy to facilitate disaster recovery, while an archive is designed to provide ongoing rapid access to decades of business information.
-Archived records can be placed outside the traditional backup cycle for a long period of time, while backup operations protect active data that's changing on a frequent basis.
+Essentially, a backup is designed as a short-term insurance policy to facilitate disaster recovery, while an archive is designed to provide ongoing rapid access to years of business information.

-It is easy to accurately search through an email archives.
-However, it is virtually impossible to search through years of back up tapes.
+It is easy to accurately search through an email archive.
+However, it is virtually impossible to search through years of back-up tapes.